Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

 where $\rho(x):=d(x,\partial\Omega)$.
-In our result, $\psi$ describes the boundary behavior of solutions.
+In our results, $\psi$ describes the boundary behavior of solutions.
 We apply our result to various types of non-smooth domains through appropriate superharmonic functions.
-We discuss our main result and its applications in detail in Subsection \ref{0003}.
+We discuss our main results and their applications in detail in Section \ref{0003}.